krose/eia/README.md

     ## $category$childseries
     ## list()

-When you get to the final level the result is often a long list of "childseries" which id's the data series you can request.
+When you get to the final level the result is often a long list of "childseries" which ids the data series you can request.

 ``` {.r}
 eia_cat(api_key = api_key, category_id = 475136)